 9. Water

 Do you use hydronics for heating in your home?
 Or do you have a really big aquarium?
-The signals will also struggle to penetrate that.
+Here the signals also struggle to penetrate.

 10. The TV

-Perhaps the most common cause of weakened wifi signals – don’t put routers or other wireless access points behind the TV !
+Perhaps the most common cause of weakened wifi signals–– don’t place your router or any other wireless access points behind the TV!

 Article by Geir Arne Rimala and Jorunn Danielsen